 Another connotation of blue is of course “sad”.
 On Our “Sad” Planet.
 And it makes me wonder if the planet is sad at the moment?
 And in that case how sad and why?

 Can planets be sad at all you might ask?
 And with good reason.
 Well I don’t know for sure.
 It is hard to ask it.
 Planets have a certain habit of not answering directly, even when asked in the most polite manner.

 And then of course there is the “Our”, it is OUR Blue Planet, not only mine or yours or the penguins planet, it belongs to all sentient beings or we belong to it and all of us bear our individual responsibility for its present condition.

 It is my intention slowly to add more material in the form of thoughts, articles and essays about all these matters.
-I will probably post at quite irregular intervals, so if you find what you read in any way interesting, I would suggest that you subscribe to the free RSS feed.
+I post at quite irregular intervals, so if you find what you read in any way interesting, I would suggest that you subscribe to the free RSS feed.